 Meet with a Semler Construction Sales Representative and price your home on a lot that you choose.

 Enter into a purchase agreement with Semler Construction that one of our sales representative prepares for you.

-Deposit earnest money with Semler Homes to start the process of drawing your custom building plans.
+Deposit earnest money with Semler Construction to start the process of drawing your custom building plans.

 Meet with the build team to review your plans and specs; also known as the pre-construction meeting.

 Ready, Set, Build

 Once permits are received, Semler Homes begins the process of building your new home.

 During construction, you will have a chance to perform a walk-through with the Semler Homes’ electrician to discuss location of outlets and other electrical items.

 Length of construction can vary depending on several variables such as size, location, weather, selections, etc. It generally takes anywhere from 120-150 days from permit to completion based on those variables.

 Once your home is complete, Semler Construction will schedule a final walk-through.

 A final inspection is performed by the city and we will receive a Certificate of Occupancy.

 Finally we have a closing at a title company where Semler Construction transfers title of the property into your name and collects the funds from your lender.